wp-plugins/simple-fast-highlighter/readme.txt

 == Description ==

-There are other syntax highlighter plugins, but I wanted something simple and fast and I wanted to add the code classes from within the TinyMCE editor.
+There are other good syntax highlighter plugins, but I wanted something simple and fast and be able to add the highlight classes with a select box in the TinyMCE editor.

-Instead of regular expressions, this plugin uses an iterator to walk through the source code which makes it faster than other highlight scripts.

-I added some default languages like Javascript, PHP, Python, C, C#, VB.NET but you can easily add other ones.
+I added some default languages: Javascript, PHP, Python, C, C#, VB.NET, SQL and CSS but you can easily add other ones.

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+= Usage =

-3. Select the code inside a PRE tag.
-Then surround it with a CODE tag (with the `Code` item in the list box) and then select the language.
+1. Select the code inside a PRE tag.
+2. Select the _Code_ item in the select box, this will surround the selected area with a CODE tag.
+3. Then select the language, like Javascript or PHP.

+Look for an example at my own site: http://www.michielvaneerd.nl

 == Changelog ==

+= 0.8.1 =
+* Add more info to README file.
+* Added a index.html file as an example.
+* Removed HTML from languages: at this point it is a code highlighter and no markup highlighter.

 = 0.8 =
 * Plugin published.